damian1997/real-time-web-1920/README.md

 * Remove song from queue:

 When the currently played song is the same as the first song in the queue the queue will be updated and posted to everyone.

+* New current track

+When a new track is being played this event fires to update the room object so new people joining the room will listen to the same track.

 # Features
 - [x] Multiple rooms support.